dantorus/dantorus/README.md

 c+h freely, I'm always afk.
-Whispers is preferred if you want to talk, my public chat is always off
+Whispers is preferred if you want to talk, my public chat is always or can be off sometimes

 <!--
 **servantofeviI/servantofeviI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.